codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 </table>

 <sup>1</sup>: External users aren't supported as members of organizations on Codacy.
 You can still [add external users to Codacy](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories, but they won't be able to join your Codacy organization.
 <sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](changing-your-plan-and-billing.md#allowing-new-people-to-join-your-organization).
+<sup>3</sup>: These users can only see security items originating from Jira and from Codacy repositories that they follow.

 ## Permissions for Bitbucket